 Since the submitted Information accused Duterte of mass murder, the elements of a crime against humanity of murder must be clear, present, and must be too serious on its gravity.

-For example, on the alleged summary killings reportedly carried out by vigilantes allegedly members of the Davao Death Squad (DDS) when Duterte was still mayor in Davao, the elements of a crime committed must be “part of a widespread or systematic attack directed against any civilian population” (Rome Statute).
+For example, on the alleged summary killings reportedly carried out by vigilantes allegedly members of the Davao death squad when Duterte was still mayor in Davao, the elements of a crime committed must be “part of a widespread or systematic attack directed against any civilian population” (Rome Statute).

 Worsened by the conduct of President Duterte in public, especially when he used euphemism or preferred to blast jokes hinting drug addicts are not humans—not entitled to human rights—is a clear manifestation of an intention to “wipe out” drug addicts without a due process of law.